crytic/echidna/README.md

 }
 ```

-`Coverage` is a dict describing certain coverage increasing calls.
+`Coverage` is a dict describing certain coverage-increasing calls.
 Each `GasInfo` entry is a tuple that describes how maximal
-gas usage was achieved, and also not too important.
+gas usage was achieved, and is also not too important.
 These interfaces are
-subject to change to be slightly more user friendly at a later date. `testType`
+subject to change to be slightly more user-friendly at a later date. `testType`
 will either be `property` or `assertion`, and `status` always takes on either
 `fuzzing`, `shrinking`, `solved`, `passed`, or `error`.